sadiq-10/README/readme.md

-Hi
+Hi,
 My name is Md.
-Ammar Hossen Sadiq
+Ammar Hossen Sadiq.
 I am a intermediate level python developer.
 I am currently practicing to be an expert pythonistic.
 You are welcome to exchange knowledge and any kind of suggesion.